jaehyungPark/Computer_Vision_PA/PA1/README.md

 # PA1: Photometric Stereo
 This repository contains the code for a programming assignment on photometric stereo.
-The goal of this assignment is to recover the surface normals and albedo of an object from multiple images captured under varying lighting conditions, and then to use this information to relight the object under an unknown lighting condition.
+The goal of this assignment is to recover the surface normals and albedo of an object from multiple images captured under different lighting conditions, and then to use this information to relight the object under an unknown lighting condition.

-- Due: Apr.5
+- Due: 5th, April, 2025
-- TA session: Apr.1 & Apr.3
+- TA Session: 1st, April, 2025 and 3rd, April, 2025
 - TA: Wooseok Jeon (jws5271a@gm.gist.ac.kr)

-**NO PLARIARISM, NO DELAY, DON'T USE AI SUPPORTER (If you do not comply, you will be given an F.)**
+**NO PLAGIARISM, NO DELAY, DON'T USE AI SUPPORTER (If you do not comply, you will get F!)**

 ## Overview

 The provided code follows these main steps:
 1. **Recover Light Directions:**
-   Use images of a chromeball to compute the light directions.
+   Use images of a chromeball to compute light directions.
-   *Function to implement:* `recover_light_direction`
+   *Fill the #todo blank in:* `recover_light_direction`

 2. **Compute Normal Map and Albedo (Least Squares):**
    For each object, extract pixel intensities under different lighting conditions and solve a least squares problem to estimate the surface normal map and albedo.
-   *Function to implement:* `solve_least_squares`
+   *Fill the #todo blank in:* `solve_least_squares`

 3. **Robust Principal Component Analysis (RPCA):**
    Apply the Iterative Augmented Lagrangian Multiplier (IALM) method to decompose the intensity matrix into low-rank and sparse components for improved robustness.
-   *Function to implement:* `lagrangian`

-4. **Estimate Light Direction:**
-   Estimate the light direction for an image captured under an unknown lighting condition using the computed normal map.
-   *Function to implement:* `estimate_light_direction`
+   *Fill the #todo blank in:* `ialm`

 5. **Relighting:**
-   Generate a relit image of the object using the estimated light direction, the normal map, and the albedo.
+   Generate a relit image of the object using the given light direction, the normal map, and the albedo.
-   *Function to implement:* `relight_object`
+   *Fill the #todo blank in* `relight_object`

 ## Directory Structure
 You can download the PA1_dataset [here]().
 ```
 .
-├── PA1_dataset/            # Input dataset directory
+├── input/                  # Input dataset directory
-│ ├── chromeball/           # Chromeball images and mask for light direction recovery
+│ ├── chromeball/           # 11 Chromeball images and 1 mask image
-│ ├── choonsik/             # Object images and mask
+│ ├── choonsik/             # 11 Object images and 1 mask image + 1 unknown image
-│ ├── toothless/
+│ ├── toothless/            # 11 Object images and 1 mask image + 1 unknown image
-│ ├── nike/
+│ ├── nike/                 # 11 Object images and 1 mask image + 1 unknown image
-│ └── moai/
+│ └── moai/                 # 11 Object images and 1 mask image + 1 unknown image
 ├── output/                 # Output directory (created automatically) to save results
 ├── main.py                 # Main Python script (the provided code)
 ├── recover_lightdir.py     # Module to implement recover_light_direction
 ├── least_squares.py        # Module to implement solve_least_squares
-├── ialm.py                 # Module to implement lagrangian (RPCA)
+├── ialm.py                 # Module to implement ialm
-├── relight.py              # Module to implement relight_object
+└── relight.py              # Module to implement relight_object
-└── estimate_lightdir.py    # Module to implement estimate_light_direction
 ```

 ## Requirements